Are Tempered Glass Computer Cases Good?

 While there’s nothing wrong with this, one of the issues with products designed purely to look good, is that they sometimes cut corners when it comes to performance.

-With so much focus on making tempered glass cases look as cool as possible, have any compromises been made with regards to how well the products work?
+With so much focus on making tempered glass cases look as cool as possible, have any compromises being made with regards to how well the products work?
 In other words, do tempered glass cases perform as well as typical cases, or do they come with downsides?

 When most people think of the word ‘performance’ with regard to computers, they’re usually talking about how fast it is, the amount of RAM it has, etc. Mostly they mean how quickly and well it performs.

-If this is your definition of performance, then tempered glass cases stack up absolutely fine compared to standard plastic or aluminum ones.
+If this is your definition of performance, then tempered glass cases stack up absolutely fine compared to standard plastic or aluminium ones.
 There’s no reason that having a case with sides made of tempered glass would have any affect on the speed or power of the hardware inside.
 If your concern with these cases is that it might have that effect, then there’s no need to worry.

 However, there are some legitimate concerns to be had when thinking about whether it’s worth getting a tempered glass case, these don’t affect the performance of the computer per say, but they do give you some things to consider before making the purchase.
 We’ll look at these below.